BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj1-LaneLines/README.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect on the work in a written report

 [//]: # (Image References)